Facts about resistance training

 - Join us live for weekly warmup and resistance training sessions.

-- Check out the Exercise Demonstrations tab on the website to view pre-recorded sessions of a safe warmup routine, resistance training with bands, resistance training with dumbbells, resistance training with body weight.
+- Check out the Exercise Demonstrations tab on the website to view pre-recorded sessions of a safe warmup routine, resistance training with bands, and resistance training with dumbbells.